Prior to reading this article, please read:

 Outbound Inventory Movement

-Both Outbound and Inbound inventory movements are used to record warehouse transfers and adjustments (up or down) to inventory balances.
+Both Outbound and Inbound inventory movements are used to record warehouse transfers and adjustments (up or down) to inventory quantity available records.
 Both of these types of inventory movements can be made with or without related accounting transactions.

 Increases available inventory quantities